LucaPrevi0o/JVC/README.md

 >[!WARNING]
 > This pre-release does not support full VHDL language yet.
 This version is still *work in progress*, thus many features still need to be fully implemented.
 See the [User Guide](./USER-GUIDE.md) for **detailed instructions** on features available.
 * Updated simulation execution as different modules.
+* Updated direct assignment simulation.
     * New separated components in simulation allow for indipendent compiling and simulation of the `.vhd` source file.
+    * Simulation phase is now executed after every parsing step is completed on a list of simulation steps for every assignment.
 * Added comments.
 * Added custom `.bat` and `.sh` self-contained scripts for quicker building process of the project source.
+* Updated global command name (`Main` -> `VHDL`).